 Sublingual - Medicines, Supplements and Vaccines Delivered Under the Tongue

 On the underside is a rich blood supply that is very close to the surface.
 If you look under your own, you will see two blue veins on either side of the lingual frenulum, the strip of tissue that attaches the organ to the floor of the mouth.
 These surface veins work very well for quick delivery of certain medicines.
-Otherwise the medicines would have to deal with stomach acid and their beneficial effect would have to wait for slower absorption via digestion.
+Otherwise, the medicines would have to deal with stomach acid and their beneficial effect would have to wait for slower absorption via digestion.

-If medicines and nutrients that are properly prepared to be absorbed into the blood supply are placed under the tongue, they will be absorbed into these two veins, and will be in the bloodstream almost immediately.
+If medicines and nutrients that are properly prepared to be absorbed into the blood supply are placed under the tongue, they will be absorbed into these two veins and will be in the bloodstream almost immediately.
 This absorption into the bloodstream via application underneath is known as sublingual absorption.
 The most commonly known sublingual application is placing a nitroglycerin pill underneath for chest pain in people with a heart condition.
-Some vitamins, minerals and enzymes can also be administered in this way.
+Some vitamins, minerals, and enzymes can also be administered in this way.

 Vaccinations are being administered sublingually for some diseases now and may become the norm in the future.
-By placing vaccinations under the tongue and allowing them to be absorbed into the bloodstream the vaccines can enter the without the pain, additives, preservatives, and possible infection that are normal for an injection.
+By placing vaccinations under the tongue and allowing them to be absorbed into the bloodstream the vaccines can enter them without the pain, additives, preservatives, and possible infection that are normal for an injection.

 Sublingual administration is also being chosen as the delivery method when people are being given immunotherapy.
 For example, if a person is allergic to juniper pollen, a small bit of the allergen is placed under the tongue several times a week.
 This amount is not enough to cause a noticeable reaction, but enough to slowly, over time, reduce sensitivity to the juniper pollen.
 This is also an alternative to the current method of injecting immunotherapy allergens.